abaez/ta-extend/README.md

 ### DESCRIPTION
 After using [Textadept][2] for a while, you tend to build your own extensions to languages, [among][3] [other][4] [things][5].
-The normal form of extraing languages in textadept is usually making a **extra.lua** file in a [language modules][6].
-However, the procedure can become quite a large set of language modules if you polylinguist.
+The normal form of extending languages in textadept is usually making a **extra.lua** file in a [language modules][6].
+However, the procedure can become quite a large set of language modules if you are a polylinguist.
 Instead, this module allows you to extend textadept languages without making a whole new module in the process.

 ### INSTALL
 Clone the *ta-extra* repository to your textadept's **_USERHOME/modules**: